 In fact, many of these “self-funding solar panel” claims were grossly exaggerated, leaving thousands of people locked into expensive and lengthy financing agreements.

-We will explain in clear, understandable language how mis selling claims work, advising on merits of your particular case and your prospects for receiving compensation, taking into account all of your individual circumstances.
+Our mis-sold solar panel experts will explain in clear, understandable language how mis-selling claims work, advising on merits of your particular case and your prospects for receiving compensation, taking into account all of your individual circumstances.

 If either of the following statements applies to you: